deniz-oezdemir/Transcendence/matchmaking/README.md

 - to create game: use game engine's rest api (done by game engine service) write logic to create game when active - done and to be tested with pong api and to be integrated with pong API: update pong api so it can be run in docker so the services can be on the same network - done
 - to consume game result: expose a rest api for post requests - done and to be integrated with pong API - done

-6. Integrate Frontend with matchmaking
+6. Integrate Frontend with matchmaking - TODO
 - create minimal frontend
 - dockerize frontend
 - connect frontend with matchmaking